A Guide to Kind Knitting

 - ZQ Merino

-Be cautious with other labels – even if it says organic, mulesing cannot be ruled out for certain.
-A general rule to apply is, if the wool originates from Australia, it is possible that mulesing could have taken place.
+Be cautious when noticing other labels – even if it says organic, lamb cutting cannot be ruled out for certain.
+A general rule to apply is, if a brand cannot verify that its wool is lamb cutting-free, avoid it.
+Australia is the top wool producer, yet only around 20% is lamb cutting-free, leaving a high risk of supporting unknowingly this cruelty.

 ALTERNATIVE MATERIALS